Thomas-More-Digital-Innovation/2223-DIEST-001-digitalisering-van-tentoonstelling/documents/meetings/README.md

 # Meetings

 This folder is intended to hold all the files related to the SCRUM flow.
-Documents should be written in the markdown format.

 ## All meetings in order